mitochondrialmembrane/nighthawks/README.md

 "Nighthawks" is one of the most well-known pieces of American art and is emblematic of the mid-20th century era.

-Our recreation guides the camera down from above a procedurally generate array of buildings along a predetermined path.
+Our recreation guides the camera down from above a procedurally generated array of buildings along a predetermined path.
 The camera is drawn into position as we peer into the diner at the center --- one which has some new and strange visitors!

 We hope you enjoy our project!